Hearing Loss and Hearing Test Services

 For over a decade, Listen 2 Life has provided superior hearing services to the residents of Philadelphia, Bucks, and Montgomery counties.
 We offer complete hearing loss and speech diagnostics including audiometric testing, hearing tests, hearing aids as well as hearing aid fittings, tune-ups, calibrations, and repairs.

 As we grow older, the chance of hearing loss increases.
 In fact, 14% of people between the ages of 45-64 experience varying degrees of hearing loss.
 After the age of 65, more than 30% experience hearing loss.
 Some people suspect a hearing loss while others are unaware which is why it’s important to have your hearing tested every 3 years if you’re older than 65.
 If you’re younger than 65, every 10 years will suffice.
-A hearing screening is a simple test tha determines whether not you have a hearing loss.
+A hearing screening is a simple test that determines whether not you have a hearing loss.
 A hearing test is a bit more comprehensive and is performed by an audiologist or hearing aid specialist. it includes a complete review of your case history, several types of hearing tests, and an interpretation of the results.

 Hearing Aid Repair

-Hearing aids are small pieces of high-level hardware containing advanced-function technology.
+Hearing aids are small pieces of high-level hardware containing advanced functioning technology.
 And from time to time, they need to be repaired.
 The technology can malfunction or ear wax can build up inside.
 Other times, it’s damage to the hardware that needs to be addressed.
 Here are a few things you can do to keep your hearing aid functioning properly for as long as possible…

 Generally, most patients will not need any medical treatment for their tinnitus.
 For patients in Philadelphia, Bucks, and Montgomery counties who are greatly bothered by tinnitus, they may use masking techniques and other treatments, such as listening to a fan or radio, tinnitus masker, biofeedback training, avoidance, and medications.